estrategias-adaptativas/transitional-typology/article.md

-The successive shocks of metrification and of positivist building regulations, in the mid to late nineteenth century, provoke conspicuous changes in urban and building morphology, as well as the eventual split of the Luso-Brazilian tradition into separate national trends.
+The successive shocks of metrification and of positivist building regulations, in the mid to late nineteenth century, provoke conspicuous changes in urban and building morphology, as well as the eventual split of the Portuguese-Brazilian tradition into two separate national trends.
+Even historic preservation has done little to stem the decline of traditions, not the least due to the prevailing emphasis, in preservation theory and practice throughout the twentieth century, on upholding the fatalist distinction between 'original' and 'addition' rather than on protecting the continuous *process* giving rise to traditional urban areas.
-Nevertheless, traditional plan layouts provide cultural references and sought-after models for new projects well into the first half of the twentieth century.
-The spatial efficiency and functional flexibility of such types as the townhouse, endowed since the late 1800s with a side yard, and the foursquare cell house, have hardly been supplanted by more recent types of social housing.
+Despite this loss, traditional plan layouts continue to provide cultural references and models for new projects well into the first half of the twentieth century.
+The spatial efficiency and functional flexibility of such types as the townhouse, endowed since the late 1800s with a side yard, and the foursquare cell house, compare favourably to recent types of housing and urban development.

-The study of modules in urban and building development thus evidences the resilience of morphological patterns and trade practices through time.
-Its most significant limitation is its reliance either on new towns being founded, or on the occurrence of large scale suburban extensions.
-Urban infill and redevelopment can provide insights on the persistence of generic building types, but the constraints of the existing fabric and land ownership patterns are likely to supplant any explicit choice of dimensional modules.
-On the other hand, these same constraints foster the continued use of plan layouts adapted to the existing lot sizes.
-A larger and more detailed body of architectural documentation might shed light on the relationship between these constraints and the dimensional limits the traditional building types can reach.
+The long-term stability of Portuguese building modules is a case that vindicates, in our age so fond of 'microhistory', the importance ascribed to intrahistory by Chueca Goitia and Braudel.
+Yet its value also reaches beyond the domain of the historian's craft: it is a statement on the importance of continuity to design practice.
+The study of modules in urban and building development shows the resilience of morphological patterns and professional practices through time.
+Standardised street widths, lot sizes, and building types are valuable evidence of cumulative problem solving; aimless experimentation and constant starting over from scratch, by contrast, have resulted in so many failed architectural and urban projects.

 # References #